-Rubber Flooring is a non-porous and very durable substance.
-If it could become part of the substrate it would make an excellent floor.
+Sheet Floors such as rubber flooring, PVC, and vinyl with heat-welded seams should never be used in a food-prep area.
+Rubber Flooring is a non-porous and very durable—if it could become part of the substrate, it would make an excellent floor.
 However, rubber does not adhere to concrete.
-To use it for rubber floors, it is brought in sheets, spread out over the floor, and cut to fit at the edges, drains, and mechanical protrusions.
-It is then glued to the floor and the seams are heat welded together.
+Instead, it’s usually glued to the floor and the seams are heat welded together.

 The intended outcome is a continuous seamless sheet of rubber over the entire floor.
 Although this is an excellent concept in theory, it does not work well in practice.
 Eventually heavy wear and hot grease, fallen cutlery, and spilled food causes rubber flooring to loosen near drains or seams, ultimately coming apart.
 Also, when a rubber floor is not installed with perfect precision, mechanical protrusions and seams not properly welded create a non-porous continuous floor with holes in it—not ideal.